harrymt/learn-design-patterns/elegant-objects-notes.md

 }
 ```

-### Classes should only have a few public methods!!!!!!
+### Classes should only have a few public methods

+Again to make things simpler, if we find we need more, try and break down into smaller objects.

 ### Never use Mock tests, i.e. just only create the result, use fake objects!